Cultural materialism (anthropology): Theoretical principles

 Within this division of culture, cultural materialism argues for what is referred to as the principle of probabilistic infrastructural determinism.
 The essence of its materialist approach is that the infrastructure is in almost all circumstances the most significant force behind the evolution of a culture.
 Structure and superstructure are not considered "insignificant, epiphenomenal reflexes of infrastructural forces".
 The structure and symbolic/ideational aspects act as regulating mechanisms within the system as a whole.

-The research strategy predicts that it is more likely that in the long term infrastructure probabilistically determines structure, which probabilistically determines the superstructures, than otherwise.
-Thus, much as in earlier Marxist thought, material changes (such as in technology or environment) are seen as largely determining patterns of social organization and ideology in turn.

-Disagreement with Marxism

-In spite of the debt owed to the economic theories of Marx and Engels, cultural materialism rejects the Marxist dialectic which in turn was based on the theories of the philosopher Georg Wilhelm Friedrich Hegel.

 Research

 During the 1980s, Marvin Harris had a productive interchange with behavioral psychologists, most notably Sigrid Glenn, regarding interdisciplinary work.
 Very recently, behavioral psychologists have produced a set of basic exploratory experiments in an effort toward this end.
 More recently young anthropologists have re-approached the work of Marvin Harris as part of a new anthropology of infrastructures.